psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

   "/p:Configuration=$env:CONFIGURATION",
   "/p:Platform=$env:PLATFORM")

-# If build is not a scheduled one, than simply build project with MSBuild.
+# If build is not a scheduled one, then simply build project with MSBuild.
 if ($env:APPVEYOR_SCHEDULED_BUILD -ne "True") {
   & $buildCmd $buildArgs
   return  # exit script